Godzilla 1985: Production

-Around ten minutes of new footage were added for the New World adaptation, most of it at The Pentagon.
-New World originally planned to tap Lorne Greene as the star of these new scenes, but Randel suggested that casting Raymond Burr would be a good homage to Godzilla, King of the Monsters!, as Burr had performed the same duty of starring in new American footage for that film.
-According to Randel, Burr was enthusiastic about the film when offered the role, but after being signed on he made several unusual demands.
+Around ten minutes of new footage was added for the New World adaptation, most of it at The Pentagon.
+New World originally planned to tap Lorne Greene as the star of these new scenes.
+Still, Randel suggested that casting Raymond Burr would be a good homage to Godzilla, King of the Monsters!, as Burr had performed the same duty of starring in new American footage for that film.
+According to Randel, Burr was enthusiastic about the film when offered to reprise the role of Steve Martin, but after being signed on he made several unusual demands.
 The new footage was shot over three days, but Burr was only on the set for the first day, and was adamant that he would work no more than eight hours, forcing the director to focus on shooting Burr only and save reaction shots for later.
 Burr also refused to memorize his lines, insisting that teleprompters be strategically positioned around the set instead, despite the logistical difficulties this presented for the crew.
 Burr also made clear that he took the concept of Godzilla as an anti-nuclear allegory seriously and would not treat it as a joke.
-Warren Kemmerling also refused to do comic material, though not out of respect for Godzilla, so the script was revamped to reassign all the comedic lines to Travis Swords.
+Warren Kemmerling also refused to perform comic material, though not out of respect for Godzilla, so the script was revamped to reassign all the comedic lines to Travis Swords.

 Filming of the new footage was done at the Raleigh Studios in Los Angeles and a house in Malibu.
 The "war room" was a large montage of the war room from The Philadelphia Experiment, another film from the same studio.
 The poster image was the same as for the Japanese version, but a green tinting was added to Godzilla's charcoal gray skin and the Soviet attack satellite in the upper right corner was removed.
 Dr Pepper launched a US$10 million advertising campaign for the film.
 The soda brand is prominently featured in the new footage, such as a vending machine at The Pentagon.